mvysny/vaadin8-sqldataprovider-example/README.md

 The [live demo](https://vaadin8-sqldataprovider.herokuapp.com/) of this app runs on Heroku.

 You can read more about the SQLDataProvider in the [Vaadin-on-Kotlin Databases Guide](http://www.vaadinonkotlin.eu/databases.html).
-In short, SQLDataProvider uses [Sql2o](https://www.sql2o.org/) to map JDBC ResultSet rows to Java objects.
+In short, SQLDataProvider uses [vok-orm](https://github.com/mvysny/vok-orm) to map JDBC ResultSet rows to Java objects.
-The mapping directly maps column name to a bean property name; to modify the mapping just alias the columns in your SELECT command.
+The mapping directly maps column name to a bean property name; to modify the mapping just use the `@As` annotation on your entity fields.

 Workflow
 ========